 A mortice doorknob is used with a latch or a lock mechanism, which is set within the door (as opposed to a rim knob).
 All of our mortice door knobs are sold as a pair complete with spindle and fittings.

-Hang thedoor stop in the top hinge of the door.
-Installingdoor stops that screw into baseboards is equally simple.
+Hang the door stop on the top hinge of the door.
+Installing door stops that screw into baseboards is equally simple.
 To avoid having the doorstop punch a hole in a hollow-core door, install the stop so it hits the door no farther than 1-1/2 in. in from either the edge or the bottom of the door.

-A letter plate is a simple and traditional addition for front doors, that is quick and easy to install.
-Letterplates can be matched to front door knobs, door knockers and bell-pushes to bring all your front door furniture together.
-It will complete the look of your front doors and improve your homes kerb appeal while creating a lovely first impression to all visitors.
+A letter plate is a simple and traditional addition to front doors, that is quick and easy to install.
+Letterplates can be matched to front door knobs, door knockers and bell push to bring all your front door furniture together.
+It will complete the look of your front doors and improve your home's kerb appeal while creating a lovely first impression to all visitors.

 Browse our wide range and discover a selection of different products.
 Whatever you need, you’re sure to find it right here.
 We stock everything from ‘fire door keep shut’ signs to standard fire action notices and ‘fire exit’ signs, meaning you’re covered for all eventualities in the workplace.

 Door kick plates are a sheet of material attached to the bottom of your door to protect it from damage.
 They get their name from when people kick the door open when they have their hands full.
 So this is why you’ll see them in commercial and public buildings.
 Anywhere where there is a pretty steady thoroughfare of people, they are essential.
 For example, they’re a pretty essential feature of hospitals and schools.

 Our selection of fire door hinges includes a range of different styles and sizes to suit your needs, from ball-bearing hinges to knuckle-thrust hinges.
 You’ll find a great range of metal finishes so that you can choose the perfect look for any business or home.